Porokeratosis ptychotropica Q82.8

 This section has been translated automatically.

-There is no known cure for porokeratosis ptychotropica, and the results of treatment are generally disappointing.
-The appearance may improve with the following:
+There is no known cure for porokeratosis ptychotropica and the results of treatment are generally disappointing.
+The appearance may improve with the following measures:

-Individual foci can also be treated with cryosurgery or dermabrasion.
-Ablative laser systems may also be used.
+Individual foci can also be treated by cryosurgery or dermabrasion.
+Ablative laser systems can also be used.

-Clinical monitoring is recommended, as the risk of malignant transformation cannot be excluded.
+Clinical monitoring is recommended, as the risk of malignant transformation cannot be ruled out.

 Literature